Key Points

 Cycle Time vs Throughput Time: What’s the Difference?

-Cycle time and throughput Time are definitely related, but there are a couple of key differences.
+While Cycle time and throughput Time are related, there are a couple of key differences.
 Cycle time is measuring the work time from start to finish while Throughput is measuring the time in each process.
-Also, throughput Time does include queue time and that sort of factor would be excluded from Cycle time as it is an amount of time that work is not actually occurring.
+Also, throughput Time does include queue time and that sort of factor would be excluded from Cycle time as it is an amount of time that work is not occurring.

 You can generally use the two concepts interchangeably, except that they do focus on slightly different aspects of efficiency in production.